Joryalhassan/LipLingo-Application/README.md

 - **Danh Alkhalaf**

 # Description:
 LipLingo is an Android application developed for a graduation project that interprets lip movements into text.
 It allows users to record, upload, and interpret lip movements into text, learn lip reading through lessons, and participate in challenges.
-The app is implemented using Flutter and Dart for the front-end, Python for the lip movement interpretation model, and Firestore for data storage.
+The app is implemented using Flutter for the front-end, Python for the lip movement interpretation model, and Firestore for data storage.
 # Features
 - FR1: User registration with first name, last name, username, email, and password.
 - FR2: User login with either username or email and password.